10XGenomics/enclone/README.md

 about.
 Most of the documentation for `enclone` lives in menus within it.
 To get started you
 should:

-1. Type `enclone help`, and read the terminal setup instructions there.
+1. Type `enclone help`, to make sure your terminal window works for `enclone`.

 2. Type `enclone` to get to the main `enclone` help menu.